 “Unfortunately, with this 14-day quarantine none of these tours can go ahead.
 The worst part of this is that nobody is telling us that 14 days quarantine will disappear with Phase 2 or Phase 3 or Phase 4.

-“We don’t know when it will be gone and we really need that information in order to try and salvage some part of the 2020 coach tourism season,” Ms Maloney Kavanagh added.
+“We don’t know when it will be gone and we really need that information in order to try and salvage some part of the tourism season.”

 Minister for State said tourism concerns are being addressed by the Government.

 “I have asked officials within our department to examine best practice in other countries in terms of alternative ways of protecting public health here in Ireland and yet at the same time trying to optimise the numbers of visitors that we can attract here”, he said.

 © 2019 Western Chauffeur Drive Association Ireland